MarkBind/markbind/docs/devGuide/development/workflow.md

 When new PRs are merged into the `master` branch, your `master` branch will be out of sync with the main repository.
 One way to update your branches to branch from the latest master is as follows:

-1. Go to your fork on Github and click 'Sync Fork'
+1. Go to your fork on GitHub and click 'Sync Fork' to update your remote master branch

 1. Checkout your `master` branch and `git pull`